unibz-tessaris/Declare4Py/docs/source/index.rst

 Welcome to Declare4py's documentation!
 ======================================
 Declare4Py is a novel and easy-to-use Python package that covers the main tasks of process mining based on the declarative modeling language DECLARE.
 Some functions include also the MP-DECLARE standard, that is, the multi-perspective extension of DECLARE that supports also data constraints.
 The declare4PY APIs implement simple log analysis, consistency checking, model discovery and query checking from logs by considering (MP)-DECLARE models.
-Declare4Py can be easily integrated into your process mining software project.
+Declare4Py can be easily integrated into your process mining software project!

 To add:
 **Requirements**